Practical considerations for variable screening in the super learner: Numerical experiments

-For each $n \in \{200, 500, 1000, 2000, 3000\}$, $p \in \{10, 50, 100, 500\}$, and simulation scenario described above, we generated 1000 random datasets according to this data generating mechanism.
-We additionally generated a test dataset with sample size 1 million in each replication to determine the oracle prediction performance.
-We measured prediction performance for each algorithm described above using R-squared for continuous outcomes and area under the receiver operating characteristic curve (AUC) for binary outcomes.
+For each $n \in \{200, 500, 1000, 2000, 3000\}$, $p \in \{10, 500\}$, and simulation scenario described above, we generated 1000 random datasets according to this data generating mechanism.
+For continuous outcomes, $n_\text{eff} = n$; thus, we set $V = 20$ for $n \leq 500$ and set $V = 10$ otherwise.
+For binary outcomes, $n_\text{eff}$ ranged from 10 (the 5\% incidence outcome at $n = 200$) to 1367 (a 54\% incidence outcome at $n = 3000$).
+We set $V = n_\text{eff}$ in three cases, and $V = 20$ or $V = 10$ otherwise, depending on the value of $n_\text{eff}$.
+The exact values of $n_\text{eff}$ and $V$ used are provided in the Supporting Information.
+We additionally generated a test dataset with sample size 1 million in each replication to estimate the true prediction performance of each prediction function estimated using $V$-fold cross-validation.
+We measured prediction performance for each algorithm described above using R-squared for continuous outcomes and area under the receiver operating characteristic curve (AUC) and non-negative log likelihood for binary outcomes.
+For the continuous outcome, R-squared is equivalent to the cross-validated metric that is being optimized: the mean squared error, which is equal to R-squared up to a scaling factor, the outcome variance.
+For the binary outcome, AUC is often of interest when assessing prediction performance.
+AUC is not equivalent to non-negative log-likelihood; however, developing a super learner using AUC loss can be unstable in some settings.